PrimosK/angular-cli-issue-7828-example/README.md

 Now edit the `src/update.js` file, change it to something like `console.log('hello world');`.

-Refresh the webpage - you should still see `hello` logged.
+Refresh the webpage - you should still see `hello` logged to the console.

 The Angular CLI used in this project is 1.4.2. which should based on this [comment](https://github.com/angular/angular-cli/issues/7828#issuecomment-333604019) resolve the issue but as demonstrated it doesn't.